Faculty & Staff Directory

 Ellis was invited to discuss the music of her carillon mentor at the 2012 Congress of the Guild of Carillonneurs in North America.
 The presentation entitled "Bert Gerken: His Arrangements and Original Compositions for Carillon."
 In June 2010 Ellis performed a solo carillon recital for the 2010 Congress of the Guild of Carillonneurs in North America (GCNA) at Rockefeller Memorial Chapel on the campus of the University of Chicago.
 During this same congress, Ellis passed her advancement examination recital on The Millennium Carillon in Naperville, Illinois, and is now a carillonneur member of the GCNA.

 Recital engagements as organist have included appearances with the Jacksonville (FL) Symphony, Piccolo Spoleto (Charleston, SC), Westminster Abbey, and various locations throughout Florida, Texas, and the South.
-In addition to her performances on the carillon in Century Tower on the University of Florida campus, Ellis has performed solo carillon recitals throughout the United States and Canada.
-Recent appearances include recitals at International Carillon Festival in Springfield, Illinois; Iowa State University, Ames, Iowa; the University of Rochester (NY); Alfred University (NY); and the Cathedral of St. John the Evangelist, Spokane, Washington.
+In addition to her performances on the carillon in Century Tower on the University of Florida campus, Ellis has performed solo carillon recitals throughout the United States, Canada, and Australia.
+Appearances during the summer of 2023 include recitals at the Washington Memorial Chapel/Valley Forge, Princeton University, Salisbury University, the University of Chicago, and Berea College.

 In October 2007 Ellis traveled to Australia for a series of five recitals, including a solo organ recital on the Great Hall Organ at the University of Sydney.
 She also performed solo carillon recitals at the University of Sydney and at the National Carillon in the capital city of Canberra.
 Ellis presented a solo organ recital at the Region IV Mid-winter conference of the American Guild of Organists in January 2010.
 In this recital she premiered, "Praise," a composition by University of Florida composition faculty member Paul Richards based on Psalm 150:3-5.

 Ellis is active in the American Guild of Organists (AGO) where she was elected to three terms as Regional Councillor for the Southeast.
-She is currently Director of the National Nominating Committee and Dean of the Gainesville Chapter of the organization.
-Ellis also serves as director of the Music Publications committee of the GCNA.
+She is currently Dean of the Gainesville Chapter of the organization.
+Ellis also serves on the board of the GCNA and is director of the organization's Music Publications committee.

 Contact Information